Cat Is Holding Their Paw Up When Sitting: 8 Vet-Reviewed Reasons Why

 Be careful when examining their paw on your own, though, as if they are in pain and you touch a sore spot, they may scratch or bite.

 Let’s continue with the other simplest, most logical explanation behind your cat outstretching a paw when sitting.
 If your cat is relaxed, happy, and content, they may fully extend a paw to stretch their muscles.
 They often do this as part of a full body stretch, extending both front or back legs at the same time.
-While it could accidentally stretch the foot in your direction, it doesn’t necessarily mean they want your attention.
+While they may stretch the paw in your direction, it doesn’t necessarily mean they want your attention.

 The lazy couch potato may be too comfortable sitting to stand up and stretch their entire body.
 If they switch back to their usual aloof nature after they raise their paw, your cat likely does not need your attention.